 Fat transfers have a long history in medicine and have been performed for over a century.
 For years, doctors have been using patients' own fat to restore areas of the body affected by illness or injury, or to improve the appearance of certain trouble spots that deflate with age.
 Successful fat grafting, however, is very technique dependent.
 There is a specific way that the fat must be harvested, processed, and transferred to the new area as it is moving living cells to a new area.
 Our surgeons are experts at fat grafting, making their breast reconstruction with fat grafting even more successful.

 Beverly Hills plastic surgeon Dr. Lisa Cassileth, an innovator in breast reconstruction surgery, understands the difficulties faced by women undergoing breast cancer treatment extremely well.
-Each year, she performs hundreds of breast reconstruction surgeries, many involving fat grafting procedures.
+Each year, our doctors perform hundreds of breast reconstruction surgeries, many involving fat grafting procedures.

 Fat grafting is used in two ways for breast reconstruction:

-Beverly Hills plastic surgeon Dr. Cassileth then skillfully and meticulously injects hundreds of tiny individual fat droplets into the breast site using an instrument called a cannula.
+One of our Beverly Hills plastic surgeons then skillfully and meticulously inject hundreds of tiny individual fat droplets into the breast site using an instrument called a cannula.
 This technique prevents bleeding from the small vessels in and around the tissue, therefore thereby preventing death of the transferred fat cells (fat necrosis).
 The fat is then incorporated within the existing matrix of adipose (fat) tissue and the breasts enlarge 'naturally'.